usfomicshub/usfomicshub.github.io/wiki/markdowns/creating_cluster_accounts.md

 ### 3. Access and complete the following modules.

-  *   a.
-HIPAA Privacy at USF
+ * HIPAA Privacy at USF

-  *   b.
-Code of Conduct
+ * Code of Conduct

-  *   c.
-Computer and Information Security
+ * Computer and Information Security

 ### 4. When you have finished, please generate PDF copies of the completion certificates for all 3 modules and include them in an email to Research Computing at rc-help@usf.edu with the subject “RRA Account Request”.